-Against this transformational effect, how to ensure that the digital transition does not occur at the expense of workers?
+In the context of these transformational changes, how can we ensure that the digital transition does not occur at the expense of workers’ rights and conditions?

-This conference proposes a multidimensional reflection on the role of labour law, and seeks to identify initiatives that have been taken, or could be taken:
+This conference proposes a multidimensional discussion on the role of labour law in this area and seeks to identify initiatives that have been taken, or could be taken, on various fronts:

-- EU policymaking: The Von der Leyen Commission made clear that it intends to ensure that the digital transition must be fair and just.
-Policymakers and experts will discuss the initiatives proposed by the European Commission and will assess their possible impact on the world of work.
+- EU policymaking: The von der Leyen Commission has made its intention clear to ensure that the digital transition takes place in a fair and just manner.
+Policymakers and experts will discuss the initiatives proposed by the European Commission and will assess their potential impact on the world of work.

-- the normative aspect: The transformative impact of technology calls for theoretical reflection to guide the adaptation of labour law so that it does not lose its protective and emancipatory function with respect to workers' prerogatives.
-The panellists will illustrate possible proposals and trajectories to ensure the relevance of labour law.
+- The normative aspect: The transformative impact of technology calls for a theoretical reflection on how labour law can be adapted without losing its protective and emancipatory function with respect to workers' prerogatives.
+The panellists will present proposals on possible ways to ensure the relevance of labour law.

-- Case law: A trend in favour of ‘digital’ workers is emerging from the European courts, especially in the area of the platform economy.
-Legal practitioners and expert observers will help to understand what lessons can emerge for policymakers from the recent jurisprudence.
+- Case law: A trend of rulings in favour of ‘digital’ workers is emerging in the European courts, especially in the area of the platform economy.
+Legal practitioners and expert observers will discuss what lessons policymakers can draw from the recent jurisprudence.

-- Collective bargaining and trade unions: Digitisation has accelerated changes in the distribution of bargaining power, leading to the emergence of companies with very strong market power as well as the creation of jobs that companies consider in the sphere of ‘autonomous’ or ‘independent’ work.
-Representatives from the trade union world and experts in the field will explain challenges and opportunities for collective bargaining.
+Collective bargaining and trade unions: Digitalisation has accelerated changes in the distribution of bargaining power, leading to the emergence of companies with very strong market power as well as to the creation of many jobs that these companies consider to be in the sphere of ‘autonomous’ or ‘independent’ work.
+Representatives from the trade union world and experts in the field will explain the various challenges and opportunities for collective bargaining in this new world.